f959/adb-turbo/README.md

-# ADB Performance Optimizer
+# adb-turbo

-A web-based tool to help you tune your Android device's performance using ADB commands.
+A friendly web-based tool to help you tune your Android device's performance using ADB commands.
 We've organized 43 optimizations across 13 categories in a clean, easy-to-use interface.

 ## Quick Start